Robinson College, Cambridge

 Following an initial feasibility study and successful applications to the Environment Agency for the appropriate permissions, Robinson College has asked ICAX to install a water source heat pump to meet the base load of its heating and hot water requirements by heat exchange with Bin Brook which runs through the college grounds.

-The surface water heat pump at Robinson College will transfer heat from Bin Brook to heat the college in winter and provide hot water all year round.
+The surface water heat pump at Robinson College transfers heat from Bin Brook to heat the college in winter and provide hot water all year round.
 ICAX is using heat pumps and seasonal thermal energy storage with a sophisticated energy management system to provide a totally automated system that balances the temperature in the building by heat exchange with the stable temperature of the water in the brook that runs through the college gardens.

 The existing gas boilers are being retained as a back-up and to supplement the water source heat pump on cold days.